cqiann/AlphaFold-Tutorial/README.md

 ```
 Hemoglobin consists of four chains: two identical α chains (labeled A and C here) and two identical β chains (labeled B and D).

+## Running AlphaFold Simulations on AlphaFold Server
 To predict the structure of hemoglobin, go to the alphafold server.
-Paste the sequence of the chains individually into the entity:
+Paste the sequence of the chains individually into the entity.
+It should look like:

 <img width="1311" alt="Screenshot 2025-06-18 at 13 17 23" src="https://github.com/user-attachments/assets/619d9282-63d0-4f2f-8969-297f84212b91" />

+After you finish pasting the sequences, click on `Continue and preview job` and just let it run.
+It should be done within ~5 minutes.
+After it's done, you can click on the job and look at the structure.

+Also feel free to compare it to the actual structure of the human hemoglobin resolved experimentally: https://www.rcsb.org/structure/7VDE

+## Running AlphaFold Simulations on Midway3
 To run an AlphaFold simulation, you need to first connect to RCC's Midway3 through SSH.

 Open a Terminal window ("Terminal" app for Mac and "PowerShell for Windows), type in the command and press `enter`: